ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 We should not proceed until Core Bluetooth reports that it is ready to go.
 It does this by setting the [`CBCentralManager.state`](https://developer.apple.com/documentation/corebluetooth/cbmanager/1648600-state) property to [`.poweredOn`](https://developer.apple.com/documentation/corebluetooth/cbmanagerstate/poweredon).

-In our app, we will assume that scanning is enabled at startup.
+In our app, we'll assume that scanning is enabled at startup.
 What this means to us, is that when the Bluetooth subsystem is ready, we can immediately start scanning for peripherals.

-We will add the following code inside the empty [`CBCentralManagerDelegate.centralManagerDidUpdateState(_:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518888-centralmanagerdidupdatestate) method body:
+We'll add the following code inside the empty [`CBCentralManagerDelegate.centralManagerDidUpdateState(_:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518888-centralmanagerdidupdatestate) method body:

     public func centralManagerDidUpdateState(_ centralManager: CBCentralManager) {
         if centralManager.state == .poweredOn {